lipupini/lipupini/README.md

 ## The Name

 "Lipupini" is a "word formed by combining other words" (portmanteau), and "lipu pini" in this context translates to "past document" in [Toki Pona core](https://zrajm.github.io/toki-pona-syllabics/dictionary/).
 Lipupini is for organizing computer files like images, videos, sounds and writings that you might want to display on the Internet under a domain that you own.

+## Demo

+Here is what it can look like so far: https://lipupini-demo.dup.bz/@example

+Though ActivityPub implementation is currently limited, this demo is searchable in the Fediverse `@example@lipupini-demo.dup.bz`

+The demo runs on Apache2.
+If you already have Apache2 configured to serve PHP, then you can install Composer dependencies and point the virtual host's `DocumentRoot` to `plugin/Lipupini/webroot` and it should "just work."